TranPhucVinh/Raspberry-Pi-GNU/Kernel/Raspbian booting/Build a custom linux OS image for Raspberry Pi.md

 sudo apt install crossbuild-essential-armhf sudo apt install crossbuild-essential-arm64
 ```
-- Connect the USB-UART TTL device to Raspbian and open a terminal port for interracting with boot process later on.
+- Connect the USB-UART TTL device to Raspbian and open a terminal port for interacting with boot process later on.

 # Format bootfs and rootfs
+First of all, create a folder to perform the whole booting process setup, like ``Raspbian_booting``.
+Inside ``Raspbian_booting``, create 2 folder ``bootfs`` and ``rootfs`` for the creation of 2 file systems of the same name.

 Use [fdisk](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Physical%20layer/File%20system/fdisk.md) to format bootfs and rootfs partitions of SD card.
 # Build a customize RasPI kernel image and hardware device tree

-- First clone the Raspberry kernel repo, we use the stable ```rpi-5.15.y``` branch in this topic.
+- First clone the Raspberry kernel source tree inside the working directory ``Raspbian_booting``, we use the stable ```rpi-5.15.y``` branch in this topic.
 ```sh
 git clone -b rpi-5.15.y --depth=1 https://github.com/raspberrypi/linux
 ```